Salisbury railway station: London and South Western Railway

 The LSWR opened their Milford station on the east side of the city on 1 March 1847, with the opening of their branch line from Eastleigh to passenger traffic.
 This was the city's only railway until 30 June 1856, when the GWR opened the Salisbury branch from Westbury.
 On 1 May 1857, the LSWR opened the extended main line from London and Andover, at first to the Milford station.

 On 2 May 1859, the LSWR opened a station on the south side of the 1856 GWR station, west of Fisherton Street, to coincide with the opening of the first section of the Salisbury and Yeovil Railway.
 At the same time, the terminus of the Andover line moved to the new station, having been brought across the city, partly through a tunnel.
 The building is largely of two stories and has a central main entrance; the architect was Sir William Tite, who was responsible for a number of LSWR stations.

 As the GWR and LSWR used different gauges, through goods traffic had to be unloaded and transhipped in a transfer shed; a covered footbridge was opened in 1860 linking the two stations, to allow passengers to change trains.
 The LSWR station had a single long platform served by trains in both directions and a second bay platform was provided at the London end.

-In the 1870s the LSWR opened a second platform, east of Fisherton Street, for services towards London; it had an entrance from the street and was linked to the old platform by a subway, and there was another bay platform for trains to the east.
+In the 1870s, the LSWR opened a second platform, east of Fisherton Street, for services towards London.
+It had an entrance from the street and was linked to the old platform by a subway; there was another bay platform for trains to the east.

 The LSWR station was again enlarged between 1899 and 1902, and the 1870s platform east of Fisherton Street could then be closed.
 Two new platforms serving three tracks were opened between the GWR platforms and the original LSWR one, reached by a subway from the LSWR's new station offices, which were built in red brick on the west side of their original building of 1859.

 In 2008, the group of buildings (1859 and 1902) was designated as Grade II listed.